Breathe in these breathtaking vistas now fully protected in Grand Staircase-Escalante National Monument.

 For nearly four years, some of the most breathtaking vistas and vital ancestral lands in Utah’s Grand Staircase-Escalante National Monument — known for its astounding fossil record and scientific discoveries that help unlock the secrets of ancient life in the American Southwest — languished, unlawfully stripped of their national monument status.
 But on October 8, 2021, President Biden restored Utah’s beloved “science” monument, renewing full monument protections.

-Seeing Grand Staircase-Escalante National Monument restored is cause for celebration; it's also just the beginning.
+Seeing Grand Staircase-Escalante National Monument restored is cause for celebration.
+It’s also just the beginning.

 Next comes a new plan for how to manage the renewed monument, including how to protect the monument’s old-growth pinyon and juniper forests from clear-cutting and where to allow cattle grazing and off-road vehicles.
 We’ll be counting on you to stand up for the monument’s “objects of scientific interest” from its life-giving springs, to the delicate biocrusts that hold desert soils together, to the myriad cultural sites that speak to the generations of Indigenous knowledge that connect Native people to this living cultural landscape to this day.